This article contains frequently asked questions about Identity-Aware Proxy (IAP).

 IAP can be used with:

-- App Engine standard environment and App Engine flexible environment Beta applications.
+- App Engine standard environment and App Engine flexible environment apps.

 - Compute Engine instances with HTTP(S) load balancing backend services.

 - Cloud Run apps with HTTP(S) load balancing backend services.

 Currently, IAP cannot be used with Cloud CDN.

 Why is there a # at the end of my URL after signing in to my app?

 In some browsers and under certain conditions, a